Tmeister/wppb-gen-site/README.md

 # WordPress Plugin Boilerplate Generator

-A Node.js small application to generate a custom zip file based on Tom's foundation plugin ( [wppb.io](http://wppb.io) ).
+A Node.js small application to generate a custom zip file based on the WPPB by Tom McFarlin ( [wppb.io](http://wppb.io) ).

 This app will find and replace plugin-name, Plugin_Name, plugin_name and author information from the original code and will send a zip file with the new code, ready to use.